 On Friday (9 June) Mr. Ieng Sary, the Cambodian Foreign Minister told the United Nations?

-On Friday (9 June) Mr. Ieng Sary, the Cambodian Foreign Minister told the United Nations General Assembly that Cambodia faces acts of aggression and annexation with hundreds of thousands of enemy soldiers massing along Cambodia's borders.
+Background: On Friday (9 June) Mr. Ieng Sary, the Cambodian Foreign Minister told the United Nations General Assembly that Cambodia faces acts of aggression and annexation with hundreds of thousands of enemy soldiers massing along Cambodia's borders.